saitamandl/tribe-sync/docs/developer/groups.md

 ## User Story

 - Groups can be created
+- Group name has to be unique per group
-- Groups can have password set by admin [User](./users.md)
+- Groups can have password set by an [admin](./users.md)
-- Groups can be deleted
 - Groups can have multiple [Grocery](./groceries.md) lists
 - Groups can have [expenses](/expenditure.md)
+- Permission:
+  - Groups
+    - Admin will have the ability to choose which users in the group can
+      - Add/change password of the group
+      - Update group name/description
+      - Set group status inactive
+      - Permanently delete the group
+      - Inactive groups will be visible by all the groups members in the inactive tab of the user
+  - Grocery lists
+    - Grocery lists will be visible to all the user in the group and will be able to check off items of the lists
+    - Admin will have the ability to choose which users in the group can
+      - Create grocery lists
+      - Add/remove new item in the lists
+      - Set grocery lists status inactive
+      - Permanently delete grocery lists
+      - Inactive grocery lists will be visible by all the groups members in the inactive tab of the group

 ## Dev Story
 A default group name `personal` will be created for Every user.
 All the grocery lists and expenses has to be part of a group.